 Student Advisory Committee (SAC)

 The Student Advisory Committee (SAC) is a voluntary student organization within our LLC concentration.
 We work together with faculty and administrators to support student passions and advocate for inclusion in education.
 This student-driven group is a vital part of all LLC programs and how LLC creates community within the concentration.
 Master’s and doctoral students take active roles in SAC, especially when planning the Graduate Student Conference every fall.
-We have recurring meetings and community nights on Wednesday evenings in Furcolo Hall or online.

 For more information or inquiries as to how to get involved email SAC at firstname.lastname@example.org